-To edit a Windows protocol setting:
+To edit a set of Windows credentials:

 - 1 From the main menu of the WhatsConnected console, select Configure > Protocol Settings/Credentials.
 The Protocol Settings/Credentials dialog appears. - 2 Select an existing set of Windows credentials, then click Edit.
 The protocol properties dialog appears. - 3 Modify the existing settings. - Enter a new Windows Domain\UserID.
 You may enter . \ for the domain or enter a specific domain name. - Enter a new Windows Password and Confirm password.